 “Surprise!
 It’s our five day anniversary!”

-They somehow lost touch after the ninth intense long-grinding session (both wise enough to quit while ahead) and re-established contact, six or seven years and one trip to India and one unintentional daughter later, via email.
+They somehow lost touch after the ninth intense long-grinding session (both wise enough to quit while ahead) and re-established contact, six or seven years, and one trip to India, and one unintentional daughter, later, via email.
 First, there was 9/11, and then S and her eight month old Shanti were suddenly The Cynic’s to care for.
 Two unrelated watersheds.
+The Cynic was 42.

 S was discreet, at first, with the hippie stuff.
 Like a circumspect middle-aged transvestite who doesn’t march bravely into the living room wearing his wife’s panties until a few weeks after the wedding, S rationed her loony pronouncements and under-reasoned theories and impossible folk-certainties with amazing restraint while The Cynic eased into the role of step-daddy.
 The baby was placid (shell-shocked?) and The Cynic enjoyed taking Shanti out in the backpack while her finely-tuned mother calmed her nerves in the absence of both of them.
 The Cynic, for his part, enjoyed the responsibility.
 He loved those little hands tugging his ears while they went for long walks.
 His secret goal was to have her first words be English.
 He always carried a little brown ball in his pocket to give to her when she became a squirmy nomad on his back.